Fragstein murder sheds light on new era of gang violence

 When the leaders were locked up during the "Zero Tolerance" days, they left behind a generation of young men without father figures.
 While they may have once been on opposite sides of the law, Jackson and Hiland agree, that shines a light on the root of the problem

 "A lot of them started to follow the rules, but then they felt like 'Hey, I don't have to follow these rules.
 I can start my own little clique.'
-And you see a whole lot of off-chute gangs.
-With the off-chute gangs, there were no rules,” Jackson said.
+And you see a whole lot of off-shoot gangs.
+With the off-shoot gangs, there were no rules,” Jackson said.

 "They just want to belong, they want to belong to something, even if it's an illegal something,” Hiland said.